maptime/hrva/meetings.md

 * [The Plot!](http://theplot.us) Cataloging community gardens, farmers markets, etc on a map.
 And how can we improve this concept.
 Currently using googlemaps with Wordpress.
 * Planning for OpenStreetMap edithon in November
  * Looking at importing 90,000 buildings from the City of Norfolk
 * Brainstorming on subjects for future #maptime events

+#### 15 October 2014
+* Explored haunted sites in the regoin through a [Leaflet.js How-To](http://maptime.io/hrva/ghosts/hauntedHRVA.html)
+* Made a date for the fall OpenStreetMap mapathon - [Nov.15, RSVP Here](http://www.meetup.com/Code4HR/events/213694792/)